 St. Petersburg is the northern capital of Russia and one of the most beautiful cities in the world.
 Unique sites include the Palace Square, The Hermitage, St. Isaac’s Cathedral, Peter & Paul Fortress, Nevsky Prospekt and Petrodvorets.

-One of the oldest Russian cities, Suzdal is first mentioned in the annals in 1024.
+Suzdal is one of the oldest Russian cities and first mentioned in the annals in 1024.
 Despite its venerable age, the city has remained young and beautiful.
 Its fairy tale demeanor is reflected in the traditional Russian architecture, Kremlin and churches.

 Move your mouse over the testimonial to pause rotation.